Have you ever thought of the following questions?

 Most of them are based on Buddhism and Taoism which originate from India and China respectively.

-However, I think that little is known about Shinto philosophy which originates from Japanese Shinto.
+However, little is known about Shinto philosophy which originates from Japan.

-Therefore, I introduced a small fraction of the amazing world of Shinto philosophy.
+Therefore, I introduced here some of the unique ideas of Japanese Shinto philosophy.

 - Kyotaro Deguchi (August 30, 2001).
 “A giant, Onisaburo Deguchi.”